pdf/golifx/README.md

 ```go
 func (c *Client) GetLocationByID(id string) (common.Location, error)
 ```
-GetLocationByID looks up a location by it's id and returns a common.Location.
+GetLocationByID looks up a location by its `id` and returns a common.Location.
 May return a common.ErrNotFound error if the lookup times out without finding the location.